 Our health and environment are deeply interconnected.
 The exploitation of people, animals and nature drives the environmental crises we face today and damages the health of the most marginalized people.
-Reproductive health, specifically, is affected by poor environmental quality that makes it difficult for parent children in safe and healthy communities.
+Reproductive health, specifically, is affected by poor environmental quality, making it difficult for parents to have healthy pregnancies and raise their children in safe and healthy communities.
 Improving environmental conditions results in positive public health outcomes and is imperative for reproductive justice.

 Many invisible environmental threats — such as toxic chemicals in the air and water and extreme temperatures — impede reproductive justice and cause harm to pregnant people, fetuses, infants and children.
 This report seeks to help people understand these links more clearly.
 It also explores the role capitalist systems play in harming reproductive and environmental health.
 By exposing the connections between fossil fuel extraction, plastic products, industrial agriculture, climate change, and negative reproductive health outcomes, we hope to increase awareness of these invisible threats, illuminate the role of capitalist growth models in causing these harms, and propose solutions for mitigating the ongoing reproductive injustice caused by environmental crises.
 Case studies within the report highlight Cancer Alley, the connection between plastic phthalates and endometriosis, agricultural toxics pollution in Indigenous communities, and redlining’s effect on extreme heat exposure.